-Be sure to ask your healthcare provider about recommended vaccines.
+Be sure to ask your healthcare provider about advised vaccines.
 These include vaccines for viruses than can cause liver disease.

 Don't drink alcohol

 Alcohol use can destroy liver cells.
-If you have problems quitting alcohol, ask your healthcare provider to get the support you need.
-Your healthcare provider may be able to suggest local groups that can help you stop drinking.
+If you have problems quitting alcohol, ask your healthcare provider for help with getting the support you need.
+They may be able to suggest local groups that can help you stop drinking.

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.